-• PFRS 15, Revenue from Contracts with Customers with customers.
-Under PFRS 15, revenue is recognized at an amount that reflects the measuring and recognizing revenue.
+• PFRS 15, Revenue from Contracts with Customers

+PFRS 15 establishes a new five-step model that will apply to revenue arising from contracts with customers.
+Under PFRS 15, revenue is recognized at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
+The principles in PFRS 15 provide a more structured approach to measuring and recognizing revenue.